 Now, more than ever, it’s pretty clear that we’re all looking for ways to handle our stress.
 Whether it’s getting regular massages, experimenting with CBD, or taking time for meditation and yoga, there are several different mediums for managing stress.
 However, as much as you may think you have your stress under control, your body may say otherwise and the stress might manifest itself in hair loss and thinning.
-Ayurvedic practices like hair oiling actually tackle both issues and have been used for centuries to improve the hair's natural state as well as manage stress, with one of the most notable oils being bhringraj oil.
+Ayurvedic practices like hair oiling tackle both issues and have been used for centuries to improve the hair's natural state as well as manage stress, with one of the most notable oils being bhringraj oil.
 Derived from a plant that is native to Thailand, India, and Brazil, bhringraj oil is considered the “king of herbs” when it comes to hair growth and maintenance because of its ability to improve hair growth and strength overall.
-It has also been used in Ayurvedic medicine to address a number of scalp conditions.
+It has also been used in Ayurvedic medicine to address several scalp conditions.

 If you’re looking to have stronger, healthier, shinier hair as well as dabble in the world of Ayurveda, we asked dermatologists Deanne Mraz Robinson, MD, FAAD, and Jennifer Chwalek, MD, to explain the benefits and side effects of your next favorite hair care ingredient.